hackerbay/Employee-Handbook/general/work-ethic/README.md

 ## TL;DR

 Work is literally worship.
 It literally puts food on the table for your family, and pays the bills.
-When you commit to somehting, do it!
+When you commit to something, do it!
 Few things like, not showing up on standup without letting your manager know, or not reporting to a client at a scheduled time without letting him know in advance will not be tolerated.

 ## Introduction